sebastianbergmann/phpunit/SECURITY.md

 PHPUnit is a framework for writing as well as a command-line tool for running tests.
 Writing and running tests is a development-time activity.
 PHPUnit is developed with a focus on development environments and the command-line.
-No specific testing or hardening with regard to using PHPUnit in an HTTP or web context, in a CI/CD context, or with untrusted input data is performed.

 ### In scope